eliashaeussler/typo3-warming/README.md

 implement the [`ProviderInterface`](Classes/Sitemap/Provider/ProviderInterface.php).

 The [`SitemapLocator`](Classes/Sitemap/SitemapLocator.php) is fed by a list of providers.
-That list is configured in the service container using the `Services.ymal` file.
+That list is configured in the service container using the `Services.yaml` file.

 All providers will be processed in natural order, meaning the provider with the